InsightDataScience/anomaly_detection/README.md

     {"event_type":"purchase", "timestamp":"2017-06-13 11:33:02", "id": "2", "amount": "1601.83"}

 ### Output Data
-Write to a file, named `flagged_purchases.json`, all the anomalious purhcase events (in their original order).
+Write to a file, named `flagged_purchases.json`, all the anomalous purchase events (in their original order).
 Flagged events are still valid and can contribute to other users' baseline.

 e.g., `flagged_purchases.json`: